‘Playboy’ Model Antje Utgaard Goes Topless In New Pic As She Begins Her ‘Birthday Shenanigans’

 Per the geotag, the snap was captured in San Francisco, California, and in the caption, Antje informed her fans that she’s ready for her birthday shenanigans.
 She also told her fans that her birthday will be on August 20.

-The caption also revealed that the model is into horoscopes because she mentioned her zodiac sign, Leo, in a hagtag.
+The caption also revealed that the model is into horoscopes because she mentioned her zodiac sign, Leo, in a hashtag.

-As of this writing, the picture has accrued about 20,000 likes and over 230 comments where fan and followers drooled over the model’s hotness and showered her with numerous compliments.
+As of this writing, the picture has accrued about 20,000 likes and over 230 comments, where fans and followers drooled over the model’s hotness and showered her with numerous compliments.

-Apart from her regular followers, the picture was also liked by some of her fellow models, including Tiffany Keller, Abigail Ratchford, Diana Madison and Danielle Lombard, to name a few.
+Apart from her regular followers, the picture was also liked by some of her fellow models, including Tiffany Keller, Abigail Ratchford, Diana Madison, and Danielle Lombard, to name a few.

-“If this is how you dress a week before your birthday, I can’t wait to see your” birthday suit,” one of her fans commented on the snap.
+“If this is how you dress a week before your birthday, I can’t wait to see your ‘birthday suit,'” one of her fans commented on the snap.

 “Damn… You don’t want to know what I am thinking,” another one wrote.